fignewtonfood/dice-crawl/README.md

 _This project makes use of: AngularJS and Angular-ui / [ui-router](https://github.com/angular-ui/ui-router)_

 ### Legal
-Copyright (c) 2015 Tim White, Mike Chastain
+Copyright (c) 2015 Tim White, Mike Chastain, Charles Moss

 This software is licensed under the MIT license.